 The Orchard Pig was founded by an ex Royal Marines Commando, who just wanted to keep pigs but ended up with cider making and running a successful business.
 Let’s see how much of pig is in this cider.

 Place of Origin: Glastonbury, Somerset, UK

 Sweetness as per label: dry gently sparkling cider

 Package type: 500ml clear glass bottle with crown cap

 Appearance: pours a clear, pale yellow body with no head.
 Carbonation is gentle and natural.
 Just like stated on the label.

-Aroma/Nose: There are lot of apples on the nose.
-Crisp apple, apple skins and just fruity apple.
+Aroma/Nose: There are a lot of apples on the nose.
+Crisp apple, apple skins, and just fruity apple.
 There are also some hints of barnyard, dryness and something funky.

 Taste: low sweetness, quite lingering dry (so the label doesn’t lie).
-On the palate there are crisp and moderately tart apples with a touch of barnyard, fruity flavor and a distant sulphuric note.
+On the palate, there are crisp and moderately tart apples with a touch of barnyard, fruity flavour and a distant sulphuric note.
 It is a bit watery though with a dry and slightly bitter finish.
 No astringent taste.
-After a while bitter notes begin to be more intense than in the beginning.
+After a while, bitter notes begin to be more intense than in the beginning.

 Availability: Seems to be available locally in Somerset and at supermarkets such as Tesco around 1.99 GBP.

 Price: came with a craft cider subscription from Orchard Box.